grpc/proposal/A29-xds-tls-security.md

 that is already implemented in all gRPC languages.
 ```
 {
-  // "certificate_providers" contains configurations for all supported plugins
+  // "certificate_providers" lists the instances available for xDS to use.
   "certificate_providers": {
     "google_cloud_private_spiffe": { // certificate_provider_instance name
       "plugin_name": "file_watcher", // name of the plugin